rwpalmer/DFPlay/README.md

 All other DFPlay methods simply update state variables in memory, or return data based on state variables.
 All return instantly.

 ## *Usage Information*
-The DFPlay QuickStart Guide provides more detailed information about DFPlay commands, and the Selection object that is used to identify the content to be played on the DFPlayer:     [DFPlay QuickStart Guide](https://docs.google.com/document/d/e/2PACX-1vTxUyPOpk9RFMaxt53oPotWyAa5pTBVzpSS2L23bq2fGhUXK08vAFPSAWQ6gENLNFoum10IWmVFkJ7I/pub)
+The DFPlay QuickStart Guide provides more detailed information about DFPlay commands, and the Selection object that is used to identify the content to be played on the DFPlayer:     [******DFPlay QuickStart*** Guide***](https://docs.google.com/document/d/e/2PACX-1vTxUyPOpk9RFMaxt53oPotWyAa5pTBVzpSS2L23bq2fGhUXK08vAFPSAWQ6gENLNFoum10IWmVFkJ7I/pub)

  There are four sample programs in the GitHub "examples" folder.
 #### PlaySD.ino
 Plays all of the tracks on SD media without any programming.
 Simply compile the example, insert the SD media into the DFPlayer, and it will begin to play.
-If you don't have an SD ready, just rip a DVD to the media and insert it into the DFPlayer.
+If you don't have an SD ready, you can just rip a CD/DVD to the media and insert it into the DFPlayer.
 You do not need to reorganize the content, rename folders or files.

 This is a great program for initial testing of the DFPlayer ... to make sure your wiring is correct.